Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/US03/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-> AC1: To register an employee it is necessary to specify: name, citizen's card number, tax number, address, email address, contact telephone number, agency to which it is assinged.
+> AC1: To register an employee it is necessary to specify: name, citizen's card number, tax number, address, email address, contact telephone number, agency to which it is assigned.

 ### 1.4.
 Found out Dependencies